conorshortt123/graphtheory-project-repo/OVERVIEW.md

 ### Thompson's Construction Algorithm:

-Thompson's construction algorithm, is a way of converting a regular expression into equivalent non-deterministic finite automaton.
+Thompson's construction algorithm is a way of converting a regular expression into equivalent non-deterministic finite automaton.
 NFA's are used to match strings against regular expressions.
 This algorithm is credited to Ken Thompson but can also be called the McNaughton-Yamada-Thompson algorithm.

 Regex and NFA's are two representations of formal languages.
 (A formal language in computer science consists of words whose letters are taken from an alphabet and are well formed according to a specific set of rules.)
 Text processors use regular expressions to describe advanced search patterns, NFA's are better suited for execution using a computer, therefore Thompson's algorithm has a practical interest in relation to executing regular expressions.